X Icon

 Why are cryptocurrencies and NFTs wash traded?

-Crypto wash trading in practice: Hydrogen
+Crypto wash trading in practice: Hydrogen Technology Corporation

 In September 2022, the U.S. Securities and Exchange Commission (SEC) charged the CEOs of Hydrogen Technology Corporation and Moonwalkers Trading Limited for “perpetrating a scheme to manipulate the trading volume and price” of the HYDRO token, an unregistered crypto security.

-NFT wash trading in practice: LooksRare
+NFT wash trading in practice: LooksRare Marketplace

 Within a month of LooksRare’s January 2022 launch, the NFT marketplace’s trading volume was more than triple that of its top competitor, OpenSea.
 But over the same period, seventeen times fewer traders used LooksRare than OpenSea, and on January 28th it was estimated that more than $8.3 billion had been wash traded on the marketplace as users attempted to game the platform’s trading rewards model.
-This accounted for as much as 80% of LooksRare’s trading volume up to that point.
+This inorganic trading accounted for as much as 80% of LooksRare’s total trading volume up to that point.

-Are crypto and NFT wash trades illegal?
+Is crypto and NFT wash trading illegal?

 In the United States